fhoedemakers/pico-infonesPlus/README.md

 ### 3D printed case for RP2040-PiZero

-[DynaMight1124](https://github.com/DynaMight1124) designed a NES-like case you can 3d-print as an enclosure for this board.
+Gavin Knight ([DynaMight1124](https://github.com/DynaMight1124)) designed a NES-like case you can 3d-print as an enclosure for this board.
 This enclosure is designed for 2 NES controller ports so you can play 1 or 2-player games.
 [Click here for the design](https://www.thingiverse.com/thing:6758682).
 Please contact the creator on his Thingiverse page if you have any questions about this case.

 ![WS3D1](https://github.com/user-attachments/assets/12e48dfa-4338-4f10-922c-66a016605210)